AeloveRim/SpiritOfGrit/docs/Installation.md

 - Vanilla Start : New games will start with the vanilla skyrim intro instead od throwing you straight into the Realm of Lorkhan
 - Quickloot VR : Adds a looting menu similar to the one present in FO4
-- NPC Underwear Distribution : Adds underwear to bodies when you loot them
 - Dragonborn speaks naturally : Grants the ability to use voice commands to do things such as equip spells and items, shout, or select dialogue options.
 Requires Windows speech recognition.
 - Occlusion FPS Boost : Should give you an FPS boost when outside, at the cost of some rare flickering in specific places (detected on some setups in the Windhelm bridge and on the College's bridge)
--  Daedric Bitchs : Optional followers
 -  Strafing Nerf : Reduces your speed when going backwards or strafing to the side, making it a bit harder to avoid attacks and run circles around your enemies
 -  Subtitles VR : Allows you to have multiple subtitles displayed at once.
 Can get a bit janky, but useful when you have a lot of followers.
-- Shadow of Skyrim - SL on defeat : Defeat system.
-Starts a sexlab scene whenever you are defeated by an enemy.
-It is integrated into the Shadow of Skyrim Nemesis system, but there's no configuration available to customize it. **Disable this if you don't want to get a forced sex scene on defeat.**
-- Yamete Redux : Alternative defeat system.
-It will require manual MCM configuration and is known to be finnicky.
-- CBPC VRSex - Sexlab Solutions Override : Will use the CBPC VRSex system instead of Sexlab to handle any sex interactions started by the Sexlab Solutions mod between the player and a female NPC, as long as the player is not in a victim context.

 ### Block and parry settings
 Pick only one of the options given.